IkramBlsl/Projet_SMA/README.md

 ## Features

-- Agent Interaction: Agents can communicate, buy, and sell merchandise among each other.
+- Agent Interaction: Agents can communicate, buy, and sell products among each other.
 - Consumption & Production: Agents can consume and produce various types of products.
 - Satisfaction Management: Agents' satisfaction levels change based on their consumption and trade experiences.
 - Dynamic Behavior: The system provides cyclic behaviors to simulate production, consumption, and trade decisions.